 The bishop commented that the presence of God within the Church and within the United States more broadly should drive Christians to care for “the hungry, the thirsty, the stranger, the naked, the ill, the imprisoned,” and anyone in need.

-Bishop O’Connell highlighted a 2003 pastoral letter by the U.S. bishops' conference titled "Strangers No Longer: Together on the Journey of Hope" that address the conditions facing immigrants to the United States, “strongly advocating the reform of a badly broken system in our country.”
+Bishop O’Connell highlighted a 2003 pastoral letter by the U.S. bishops' conference titled "Strangers No Longer: Together on the Journey of Hope" that address the conditions facing immigrants to the United States, “strongly advocating the reform of a badly broken system in our country.”“That something significant and substantial needs to be done is hardly arguable.
+How best to accomplish that goal continues to be a source of debate, even division within our nation,” Bishop O’Connell noted.

 He lamented the tendency for American discourse to “paint the issues involved with political and partisan brushes, thereby adding to the polarization and the delay in resolution,” but cautioned that resolution of social issues such as immigration are “not Washington's problem.”